 Born out of the confrontation with the photographic archives of a year down under in New Zealand, Land of quiet birds presents itself as an investigation, an itinerary, the one of a lost traveller, a seeker halfway between abandonment and lucidity, whose images will only make sense once the muffled violence of the ordinary is left behind.

-At the root of this body of photographs, an effort stands out: that of shaping of the silence that permeates the forest I walked through.
+In the course of events that have led to this ensemble, an effort stands out: how to shape the silence that permeates the forests I walked through.
 A silence that seems to say that something is on the lookout, ready to take a leap.
 Like remains of an ancient passage still echoing.
 In this silence is the story of a disappearance, shared by many other islands: the arrival of invasive animals, no matter what their shape, origin or intentions, often brings on a devastating impact to the environment.
 Very soon, there is not a lot left from the previous world.
 New Zealand’s fate was much the same.
-The book is mostly about this constant tension, the one between men and their milieu, that rarely leads to a good ending for everyone.
+Thus, this work is mostly about this constant tension, the one between the human kind and its milieu, that rarely leads to a good ending for everyone.

 It is by way of this silence, however, that a renewal can take place.
 Renewal of our planet, which evolves on a temporality that is very hard to relate to, and renewal of our own presence, one to which I cannot escape.
 For the birth and death cycle of life never ceases.
 Except maybe when I press the shutter button, when I invariably hold my breath until the sensitive surface of the film is filled with light.
 Through this action repeated thousands of times, the person I am, who traveled and landed on an unknown territory, can then recognize the possibility, making its way like on a negative, to finally connect to myself.
 Almost like a reconciliation.